Policy on Access for People with Disabilities

 - All requests for accommodations shall describe the accommodation sought, and if not apparent the reason for which the request is being made.

-The Judicial Branch shall develop written procedures including a grievance procedure to implement the policy stated herein.
+The Judicial Branch has adopted a Grievance Procedure and an Accommodation Complaint/Grievance form to implement the policy stated herein.

-- A copy of the court's notice of compliance and grievance procedure shall be available in each clerks office and provided to any individual.
+- A copy of the court's notice of compliance, Grievance Procedure, and Accommodation Complaint/Grievance form shall be available in each clerk's office and provided to any individual.

 - The court shall make every reasonable effort to resolve any complaints to the satisfaction of the person with a disability.